FasterSpeeding/Tanjun/docs/usage.md

 ### Client localiser

-Tanjun also provides an optional global localiser which allows for setting/overriding the locale-specific varients used for localised fields such as error message responses and application fields globally.
+Tanjun also provides an optional global localiser which allows for setting/overriding the locale-specific variants used for localised fields such as error message responses and application fields globally.

 ```py